 Rönesans Holding has moved up ten places and is now in 23rd place on the list, which is a collection of the company’s construction sales reported annually since 1874 by the Detroit-based company.

 With a presence in 28 countries, Rönesans generated total sales of $5.4 billion last year.
 The holding company’s total assets were estimated at $9 billion at the end of 2019.

 The Turkish construction companies Limak and Tekfen occupied 61st and 65th place in the list.
 Yapı Merkezi, Ant Yapı, TAV, Enka, MAPA and Kolin are other Turkish companies that are among the top 100.

 “In 2019, despite trade wars and political uncertainty, we have tackled $19 billion worth of construction projects.
 Our goal was to exceed $20 billion by 2020, but all international projects are affected by the conditions caused by the COVID-19 epidemic.
-I think we will reach more than 20 billion dollars in the post-pandemic phase by joint action,” said Pekcan.
+I think the construction industry will reach more than 20 billion dollars in the post-pandemic phase by joint action,” said Pekcan.

-“To date, the Turkish contract industry has completed 10,274 projects with a total value of $407 billion in 127 countries,” Pekcan stated, in addition to projects worth $357 billion since 2002.
+“To date, the Turkish construction industry has completed 10,274 projects with a total value of $407 billion in 127 countries,” Pekcan stated, in addition to projects worth $357 billion since 2002.